-If the price of cryptocurrencies such as Bitcoin, Ethereum, Ethereum Classic, Grin or Filecoin drops and fails to recover, the expected economic return of such mining activities will diminish, which could result in a decrease in demand for our current and future HTC and HPC solutions and distributed computing and data storage solutions.
+If the price of cryptocurrencies such as Bitcoin, Ethereum, Grin, Filecoin or Chia drops and fails to recover, the expected economic return of such mining activities will diminish, which could result in a decrease in demand for our current and future HTC and HPC solutions and distributed computing and data storage solutions.
 As a result, we may need to reduce the price of our HTC and HPC solutions and distributed computing and data storage solutions.
 At the same time, if transaction fees for these cryptocurrencies increase to such an extent as to discourage users from using them as a medium of exchange, it may decrease the transaction volume of the relevant network and may affect the demand for our current and future HTC and HPC solutions and distributed computing and data storage solutions.
 In addition, any shortage of power supply due to government control measures or other reasons, and any increase in energy costs, would raise the costs of mining activities.
 This in turn could affect the expected economic return to our customers for their mining activities and the demand for and pricing of our current and future HTC and HPC solutions and distributed computing and data storage solutions.
-Furthermore, fluctuations in the prices of Bitcoin, Ethereum, Ethereum Classic, Grin or Filecoin may affect the value of our inventory as well as the provision we make to the inventory as we manage our inventory based on, among others, the sales forecast of current and future HTC and HPC solutions and distributed computing and data storage solutions.
-If we increase our procurement volume and stock up finished goods for the launch of new products or we expect a surge of demand of certain HTC and HPC solutions, a significant drop in the prices of Bitcoin, Ethereum, Ethereum Classic, Grin or Filecoin can lead to a lower expected sales price and excessive inventory, which in turn will lead to impairment losses with respect to such inventory.
-If the prices of Bitcoin, Ethereum, Ethereum Classic, Grin or Filecoin drop significantly in the future, we may need to record write-down for potentially obsolete, slow-moving inventory.
+Furthermore, fluctuations in the prices of Bitcoin, Ethereum, Grin, Filecoin or Chia may affect the value of our inventory as well as the provision we make to the inventory as we manage our inventory based on, among others, the sales forecast of current and future HTC and HPC solutions and distributed computing and data storage solutions.
+If we increase our procurement volume and stock up finished goods for the launch of new products or we expect a surge of demand of certain HTC and HPC solutions, a significant drop in the prices of Bitcoin, Ethereum, Grin, Filecoin or Chia can lead to a lower expected sales price and excessive inventory, which in turn will lead to impairment losses with respect to such inventory.
+If the prices of Bitcoin, Ethereum, Grin, Filecoin or Chia drop significantly in the future, we may need to record write-down for potentially obsolete, slowmoving inventory.
 For example, we recorded an inventory write-down of RMB26.8 million (US\$4.2 million) in the cost of revenues in 2021 due to the downward adjustment on the book value of a portion of our inventory in response to the decrease in the market price of cryptocurrency and expected economic return on cryptocurrency mining.
 To the extent that we are able to sell such inventory above its carrying value, our gross profit may also be inflated by such write down.

 The price drop of cryptocurrencies may also adversely impact the ability of our customers who made down payments for our current or future HTC and HPC solutions and distributed computing and data storage solutions to make final payments.
 We usually require full payment to be paid before the delivery of our products.
-If the prices of Bitcoin, Ethereum, Ethereum Classic, Grin or Filecoin drop significantly in the future, we may need to offer to certain of our customers price concession in the case where they encounter the difficulties for making the final payments, even if we generally do not offer a price concession to customers.
+If the prices of Bitcoin, Ethereum, Grin, Filecoin or Chia drop significantly in the future, we may need to offer to certain of our customers price concession in the case where they encounter the difficulties for making the final payments, even if we generally do not offer a price concession to customers.
+We historically did not offer any price concession to any customer.
 If we provide any price concession to our customers in the future, our revenues and results of operations may be adversely affected.